adam-botma/native-goals/README.md

 # native-goals
-A small Goal Tracking app using React Native
+A small Goal Tracking app using React Native  - needs lots of styling help